 Also known in the medical vernacular as “simple phobias”, phobias are intense fears that develop in relation to specific things, places or events.
 Some major types of phobias include

 The fear associated with the phobia can range from mild to highly distressing and may even manifest itself as a full-blown panic attack.
 Symptoms may include heart palpitations, sweating, mind going blank, trembling, intense fear or dread, racing thoughts and crying jags.
-In particular you will want to remove yourself from the situation that is causing you so much anxiety.
+Most people will want to remove themselves from the situation that is causing so much anxiety.

 Phobias vary in the degree that they affect one’s life.
-A taxi driver with a driving phobia would suffer a significant effect on his or her lifestyle, and in this case livelihood, whereas someone in Venice, where cars are not permitted, would likely feel little impact in his or her daily affairs.
+A taxi driver with a driving phobia would suffer a significant effect on their lifestyle, and in this case livelihood, whereas someone in Venice, where cars are not permitted, would likely feel little impact in their daily affairs.
 Usually it is when the specific phobia is infringing significantly on someone’s life that they seek help.

 If you are in this position and want to make a meaningful change in your life, call or email me today.